Comparative Review of Modern Competing Risk Methods in High-dimensional Settings: Abstract

 \section{Abstract}

 { Competing risk analysis accounts for multiple mutually exclusive events, improving risk estimation over traditional survival analysis.
 Despite methodological advancements, a comprehensive comparison of competing risk methods, especially in high-dimensional settings, remains limited.
 This study evaluates penalized regression (LASSO, SCAD, MCP), boosting (CoxBoost, CB), random forest (RF), and deep learning (DeepHit, DH) methods for competing risk analysis through extensive simulations, assessing variable selection, estimation accuracy, discrimination, and calibration under diverse data conditions.
-Our results show that CB achieves the best variable selection, estimation stability, and discriminative ability, particularly in high-dimensional settings. while MCP and SCAD provide superior calibration in $n>p$ scenarios.
-RF and DH capture nonlinear effects but exhibit instability, with RF showing high false discovery rates and DH suffering from poor calibration.
-Further, we compare the flexibility of these methods through the analysis of a melanoma gene expression data with survival information.
-This study provides practical guidelines for selecting competing risk models to ensure robust and interpretable analysis in high-dimensional settings and outlines important directions for future research.
+Our results show that, under the considered settings, CB provides strong control of false discoveries, stable estimation, and competitive discriminative ability, particularly in high-dimensional settings, while MCP and SCAD provide improved calibration in $n>p$ scenarios.
+RF and DH are effective at capturing nonlinear effects, but in the present implementation, they tend to exhibit weaker performance, with RF identifying broader variable sets and DH showing limited calibration accuracy.
+We further illustrate the application of these methods through an analysis of a melanoma gene expression dataset with survival outcomes.
+This study provides comparative evidence and preliminary guidelines for selecting competing risk models in high-dimensional settings and outlines important directions for future research.

 Keywords: Competing risk analysis, High-dimensional survival analysis, Penalized regression, CoxBoost, Random forest, DeepHit, Gene expression analysis, Melanoma risk.}